 Below, in full detail, are my pros and cons of owning a cat.

 1. They are low maintenance.
 As long as you change their litter box regularly and give them enough food and water, they will do fine.
 You can even go away for a weekend without having to hire a pet sitter.
 The cat will even clean itself.

 2. Affection.
-When they're in the mood, cats can be very affectionate.
+When they're in the mood, cats can be very loving.
 Stroking a cat has been shown to have a calming effect and reduce stress.
 A curled up, purring pussy on your lap also makes you feel good.

 3. They are entertaining.
 It's fun to watch your feline frolic and see some of the strange positions they adopt when they relax are hilarious.
 They are also very playful animals.
 For extra fun, give them some catnip.

 4. Say goodbye to pest problems.
 One of the reasons that humans domesticated cats was to reduce invasive rodents and other pests.